mjambon/blog/src/2025-09-10-ocaml-projects/index.md

 ===========================================================

-This is collection of links to notable general-purpose OCaml-related projects that I started either on my own time or while employed, and are available to the world for free.
+This is collection of links to notable general-purpose OCaml-related projects that I started either on my own time or while employed.
+They are available to the world for free and maintained by the OCaml community.

 * [Testo](https://semgrep.github.io/testo/) (2024): a test framework for
   OCaml that supports parallel runs, Unix and Windows,